speakclouder/speakclouder.github.io/_posts/2022-12-16-serverless-statamic.md

 cdk-monitoring-constructs
 ```

-**NOTE: Notice how I don't pin down these additional requirements to a specific version - I probably should be doing, but I haven't.
-Don't be like me, be better - pin yours down to the latest version**

-Pop into your virtual environment in python and install these requirements (you'll need to be in the `./cdk` directory in your terminal to do this):
+Install these requirements (you'll need to be in the `./cdk` directory in your terminal to do this):

 ```shell
 source .venv/bin/activate
 pip install -r requirements.txt -r requirements-dev.txt
 ```

-Nice, we're installed and our virtual env is activated.

 Open up the CDK stack that's been generated for us, and let's get the bare bones in place: